TheF1rstPancake/coen281_twitterrank/README.md

   - *tweet*: the actual text of the tweet

 You can join these tables with the following query:
-  `SELECT * FROM users, tweets WHERE users.id = tweets.user_id`
+  `SELECT * FROM users, tweets WHERE users.user_id = tweets.user_id`

 ## Running PageRank
 Now that we have our social graph and our tweets, we can run our ranking algorithm.
 We've implemented a simple version of Google's PageRank to rank the different nodes in the social graph.

 To run the ranking algorithm:
- `python small_pagerank.py --infile formatted_dataset.json --outfile ranks.csv --max_iters 50 --epsilon 0.8`
+ `python small_pagerank.py --infile formatted_dataset.json --outfile ranks.csv --database database.db --max_iters 50 --epsilon 0.8`

 The `max_iters` and `epsilon` paramters can be whatever you want them to be, but these are the values we used in our paper.

 This script will take in our JSON formatted social graph and output a CSV file where each row is the ID of a user followed by their PageRank.
+It will also write to the database at a table named *ranks*.
+This table includes:
+  1. *id*: the unique user ID
+  2. *rank*: the rank of that user in the social graph

+The reason we included a CSV output for this was beecause we originally wanted the rank to be more portable.
+We figured that the combination of the JSON formatted social graph and the CSV rank results could have greater uses outside of this application.

 ## Running Sentiment Analysis
 We provide a script for running straight sentiment analysis.
 The results of this script are added to our SQLite database under a table named *sentiment*.
 This table will include: